Page 1: Biography

 Baxter, Archibald McColl Learmond

-This biography, written by David Grant, was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in June, 2015.
+This biography, written by David Grant, was first published in the Dictionary of New Zealand Biography in 1996.
+It was updated in June, 2015.

 Archibald McColl Learmond Baxter was born at Saddle Hill, Otago, New Zealand, on 13 December 1881, one of eight children of John Baxter, a farm labourer, and his wife, Mary McColl.
 Both the Baxters and the McColls were Scottish pioneers; Archibald's maternal grandfather had arrived in Otago in 1859 and his father in 1861.
 The family was poor and Archibald was forced to leave school at the age of 12.
 He thinned turnips, shore sheep, minded cows and shot rabbits, and worked his way to become head ploughman at Gladbrook station, about 60 miles from Brighton.
 Later he carted coal and became a roading contractor.